Skitz23/tech201_functions/README.md

  What is D R Y?
 DRY stand for Don't repeat yourself it means you should keep the code short and simple

+# What is a Functions?
+A function is a block of code which only runs when it is called.
+You can pass data, known as parameters, into a function.
+A function can return data as a result.

 # Creating a function

 ```